nucleus-network/missioninfo/README.md

 <p>This curriculum was developed by Nucleus Learning Network, Open Austin, and The Austin Monitor in partnership with Mozilla.</p>

 ### What work is being done currently and how can I get involved?
-<p>Sarah Morris from Nucleus Learning Network is currently a Mozilla Open Leaders Fellow and is working on a new computer science focused to supplement the original three Mission:Information Lessons.
+<p>Sarah Morris from Nucleus Learning Network is currently a Mozilla Open Leaders Fellow and is working on a new computer science lesson to supplement the original three Mission:Information Lessons.
 This new lesson will help learners gain a new perspective on misinformation and fake news by focusing on algorithms, and will help learners continue to strengthen their media and web literacy skills. </p>
 <p>Here are some ways that you can get involved!</p>
 <ul>
   <li>Provide feedback and ideas here on GitHub or via this <a href="https://docs.google.com/document/d/13vd5r2vM5gJkISBDT-MH4eRRW7Qic5JO1brYQjYr5Us/edit?usp=sharing">Google Doc</a>.
 We’d love to hear from educators, particularly those who work with teens, people with computer science experience, and media professionals.
 All educators are welcome, whether you work in a library, a museum, a nonprofit, a school, a higher education environment, etc.   </li>